 Eligible applicants should fill out the Semi-Annual Doctoral Dissertation Fellowship application and email to The Graduate School prior to the deadline.

-To be eligible for the DDF an applicant must:
+To be eligible for the DDF an applicant must do the following:

 - Certify that the student has never before been awarded the UConn Doctoral Dissertation Fellowship.

-- Certify that he/she will be enrolled for the spring 2018 semester at The Graduate School.
+- Certify that he/she will be enrolled for the semester of award at The Graduate School.

-- Certify that his/her total personal income (does not include the student’s family or spousal income) will not exceed the maximum personal income limit during the twelve-month period from July 1, 2017 to June 30, 2018.
+- Certify that his/her total personal income (does not include the student’s family or spousal income) will not exceed the maximum personal income limit during the twelve-month period from July 1st of the current year to June 30 of next year.
 The maximum limit changes yearly and is specified on the application form.

-- Document satisfactory completion and approval of the General Examination prior to 4:00 pm on November 30, 2017;
+- Document satisfactory completion and approval of the General Examination prior to 4:00 pm on May 31 or November 30 of the current year for Fall and Spring applications, respectively.

-- Document satisfactory completion and submission of the Dissertation Proposal, including full and current IRB or IACUC approval, prior to 4:00 pm on November 30, 2017;
+- Document satisfactory completion and submission of the Dissertation Proposal, including full and current IRB or IACUC approval, prior to 4:00 pm on May 31 or November 30 of the current year for Fall and Spring applications, respectively.

 Notification of the upcoming application session is typically sent through the Daily Digest, MailChimp and SoapBox approximately two weeks before the application process begins.
 The application deadlines are generally 30 days after the start of the application session.

-The application for the fall fellowship is during the month of May.
-The spring application is available during the month of November.
+The application for the Fall fellowship is available during the month of May.
+The Spring application is available during the month of November.

 DDF Award Notification and Administration